A prediction and behavioural analysis of machine learning methods for modelling travel mode choice: Related Work

 Nowadays, the most widely used \gls{ml} method for mode choice modelling is the \gls{nn}. \cite{KaV11} summarised 86 studies in six fields of transportation in which \gls{nn} were applied.
 The review of \cite{HBE21} also reveals that \gls{nn} are the most commonly applied technique.
 A theoretical result found in \cite{Hornik89} to motivate the use of these techniques is that \gls{nn} are a universal approximator.
 The \gls{dcm} determine the probability function of choosing each alternative in terms of the distribution of the error term and the specification of the utility.
 If the resulting function is continuous, \gls{nn} can act as universal function approximators under fairly general conditions, and a \gls{nn} with a single hidden layer and a sufficient number of hidden nodes can universally approximate arbitrary functions for the probability function and their derivatives \citep{HSW90}. \cite{RGM14} concluded that \gls{nn} have been successfully used, in particular when dealing with multidimensional non-linear data.
 Meanwhile, \glspl{dnn} belong to state-of-the-art classification algorithms, and \cite{RaB20,WWZ20,Wang2021} illustrate how to obtain behavioural information from these models.
 Because of these capabilities, \gls{dnn} should be included in any comparison of \gls{ml} methods.

-Finally, numerous studies suffer from deficiencies when it comes to splitting the data into training and validation sets. \cite{Hil21} pointed out that trip-wise sampling with panel data results in data leakage of the chosen alternative from the training data to the validation data for matching return/repeated/shared trips, and so violates the key principle of validating \gls{ml} classifiers with unseen out-of-sample data.
+Finally, numerous studies suffer from deficiencies when it comes to splitting the data into training and validation sets. \cite{Hil21} identifies that trip-wise sampling with panel data results in data leakage of the chosen alternative from the training data to the validation data for matching return/repeated/shared trips, and so violates the key principle of validating \gls{ml} classifiers with unseen out-of-sample data.

 Despite these methodological problems, the cumulative and concordant empirical findings do provide a snapshot of the phenomenon under study.
 For instance, \cite{WMH21} presented an exhaustive empirical benchmark for the performance of \gls{ml} and \gls{dcm} classifiers in predicting travel behaviour, with $6,970$ experiments (an experiment here consists of a combination of a set of hyperparameters, an algorithm, a sample size and a dataset).
-The conclusions drawn from this extensive numerical experience are close to a definitive approach, and establish the ensemble methods (including boosting, bagging, and random forests), and the \gls{dnn} as the models that achieve the highest predictive performance.
+The conclusions drawn from this extensive numerical experience are close to a definitive approach, and establish the ensemble methods (including boosting, bagging, and random forests) and the \gls{dnn} as the models that achieve the highest predictive performance.
 Further, they conclude that discrete choice models can offer an accuracy only $3$ or $4$ percent lower than the top \gls{ml} classifiers.

-In this study, we have avoided the previous methodological problems by using appropriate methodologies for data validation.
+In this study, we have avoided the methodological problems identified by \cite{Hil21}, such as the deficiencies in trip-wise sampling with panel data, through the implementation of appropriate methodologies for data validation that prevent data leakage when splitting the data into training and test sets.
 Moreover, our comparison is not limited to prediction and computation, instead we include the perspectives of interpretability and robustness, which are critical for successfully deploying the \gls{ml} methods in practice.
 When studying the implications of prediction by repeating the experiments of past papers using the methodology proposed by \cite{Hil21}, we obtain similar results to those of \cite{WMH21} on the model performance.
 However, the results obtained for the behavioural aspect indicate that the \gls{ml} models are not as robust as \gls{dcm}.